bcgov/platform-developer-docs/required-pages-for-github-repository.md

 ---
 # Required pages for a GitHub repository
 When you create a repository in the `bcgov` organization, add the following markdown files:
+- License
 - README
 - Code of conduct
 - Contribution guidelines

+## Licence
+Choose a licence and place a licence file in your repository before you do anything else.
+For important information on licences, see [License your project](license-your-project.md).

+Depending on the licence you choose, add boilerplate text for the applicable licence to your README file.

 ## ReadMe
 GitHub has extensive documentation on how to create a good README file for your repository.
 Follow these guidelines when you create your readme.